Washington Legislature loosens restrictions on police pursuits as Legislature backs initiative walking back chase reforms

 The state Senate approved the initiative Monday with a 36-13 supermajority.
 Later that afternoon, the House followed suit and passed the initiative in a 77-20 vote.

-Liberty Lake Police Chief David Simmons said the vote rectifies past legislation that made it harder for law enforcement agencies to protect their communities.
+Liberty Lake Police Chief Damon Simmons said the vote rectifies past legislation that made it harder for law enforcement agencies to protect their communities.

 Police advocacy groups and agencies across the state have called on lawmakers to loosen the restrictions since they were enacted during a national wave of police reforms following the murder of Georgy Floyd by a Minneapolis police officer.

-Note: Editor's note: This story was changed on March 7, 2024, to correct the first name of Liberty Lake Police Chief Damon Simmons.